 - But if his responses are threatening others or himself, then dear parents, you need to pay attention to what he says and handle it carefully.

 - It’s vital to set limits and make him aware of the consequences—no need to threaten.
-You can simply state that if he talks back, he won’t get his favorite toys or will not be allowed to watch movies.
+You can simply state that if he talks back, he won’t get his favourite toys or will not be allowed to watch movies.
 However, if he stops shouting and listens to you, make sure to show him some love by cooking something he loves.
 Such give-and-take will look less controlling yet will give options to your child.

 2. Abusive language